What Do VAT Accountants Actually Do for Ecommerce Businesses?

 How Do VAT Accountants Save Time and Money in Practice?

 The time saving is real.
-Most ecommerce businesses that start using a VAT accountant report that their quarterly return process goes from a few hours (or days) of admin to a review and approval that takes minutes.
+Most ecommerce businesses that start using specialist accountants for ecommerce businesses report that their quarterly return process goes from a few hours (or days) of admin to a review and approval that takes minutes.

 The money saving is often more significant.
 We regularly see ecommerce businesses that have been missing input VAT reclaims for months or years because their software wasn't categorising transactions correctly or their previous accountant wasn't asking the right questions.
 Amazon seller fees, packaging costs, and advertising VAT are the most commonly missed.